Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Denali National Park And Preserve

-If you added a trip to Denali to your Alaska itinerary you would be one of the 400,000 or so yearly visitors to make that same decision!
+If you add a trip to Denali to your Alaska itinerary, you would be one of the 400,000 or so yearly visitors to make that same decision!

-It is a 238-mile drive from Anchorage straightaway to Denali National Park and Preserve along the George Parks Highway.
-That should take you about five hours of drive time.
+It is about a 150-mile drive from Talkeetna to Denali National Park and Preserve along the George Parks Highway.

-That usually depends on how long you plan on visiting.
-Tourists and locals alike usually visit the national park for two reasons: Denali (the mountain!) and seeing the wild animals living there.
+Tourists and locals alike usually visit the national park for two reasons: Denali (the mountain!) and wildlife.

-If you are driving an RV, know that there are three campgrounds within Denali that can accommodate you and your rig.
+If you are driving an RV, know that three campgrounds within Denali can accommodate you and your rig.

 Please also be aware that you MUST make reservations far in advance.
 We visited Denali National Park and Preserve twice traveling in our RV during the summer season.